AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_ab_initio.md

     ```

 ## References
 Running the calculation will take some time depending on the computer your working with.
-You find references here **add link**
+You find references [in our reference repository](https://gitlab.com/vibes-developers/vibes-tutorial-files/-/tree/master/3_molecular_dynamics/ab_initio).

 [^footnote1]: There are other differences like the inherent incompleteness of the SCF cycle in Kohn-Sham DFT schemes.
 Incomplete SCF convergence can introduce a systematic error that introduces energy drifts and other unphysical effects.
 Choosing the correct convergence settings is an important aspect of performing _ab initio_ MD simulations and is highly materials specific.
 Devising a strategy on how to choose these settings goes beyond the scope of this tutorial.